eddiethedean/mock-spark/docs/guides/threading.md

 ## See Also

-- [Configuration Guide](./configuration.md) - Configuration options for Mock-Spark
+- [Configuration Guide](./configuration.md) - Configuration options for Sparkless
-- [Pytest Integration Guide](./pytest_integration.md) - Using Mock-Spark with pytest
+- [Pytest Integration Guide](./pytest_integration.md) - Using Sparkless with pytest
 - [Memory Management Guide](./memory_management.md) - Managing memory in parallel contexts
 - [Migration Guide](../migration_from_v2_to_v3.md) - Migrating from DuckDB to Polars